ONLYOFFICE/web-apps/Readme.md

 The frontend for [ONLYOFFICE Document Server][2].
 Builds the program interface and allows the user create, edit, save and export text, spreadsheet and presentation documents using the common interface of a document editor.

+## Previos versions

+Until 10/23/2019 the repository was called web-apps-pro

 ## Project Information

 Official website: [http://www.onlyoffice.org](http://onlyoffice.org "http://www.onlyoffice.org")